 - Does anything make your symptoms better or worse?

 - Have you injured your eye or your face recently?

 - Do you have any other medical conditions?

 - Test your vision to see if your eyesight has changed

 - Measure the pressure in your eye

 - Use a microscope and a thin beam of light to check different parts of your eye.
 This is called a slit lamp exam.
-She may dilate your eyes or use a special dye to make certain parts easier to see.
+They may dilate your eyes or use a special dye to make certain parts easier to see.

-She may also do blood tests, X-rays, or other lab tests to check for medical conditions that might be linked to uveitis.
+They may also do blood tests, X-rays, or other lab tests to check for medical conditions that might be linked to uveitis.

 What Should I Ask My Doctor?